Welcome to the URMC Flow Cytometry Shared Resource

 Our PPMS scheduling system can be accessed here.

-- The URMC Flow Core sincerely thanks the Clinical And Translational Science Institute’s (Grant number UL1 RR024160) for their considerable and continued support of mission critical equipment.
+- The URMC Flow Core sincerely thanks the University of Rochester Clinical & Translational Science Institute’s (Grant number UL1 RR024160) for their considerable and continued support of mission critical equipment.

 - Acquisition of the Amnis ImageStream was made possible by NIH Grant S10 RR0023458, (Craig Jordan, PI).